Differences Between Surfboard Fins,

 The thruster or tri-fins surf board

-The quatro: an assembly with 4 fins, two on each side, without a central one.
+An assembly with 4 fins, two on each side, without a central one.
 It is the evolution of the twin fins that allows to generate a lot of speed and to have a better grip.
 This setup is used in a variety of conditions, from small waves to beautiful tubes that require speed.
 This setup can be found on many different boards.
 Like here, on a rather long board with a fishtail.
 Like the twin fins, this setup is mostly found with a fish tail.

 The quatro surf board

-The five fins: still barely used, Kelly Slater brought it into fashion a few years ago when he used it
+Still barely used, Kelly Slater brought it into fashion a few years ago when he used it

 for surfing in a competition.
 It’s a five fin, a quatro plus a small centre fin for precise and powerful